Tensor Product Multiplicities via Upper Cluster Algebras: iARt Quivers

 \begin{remark} When $\mc{A}$ is the module category of a finite-dimensional algebra, the frozen vertices of $\Delta_{\mc{A}}$ are precisely indecomposable projective modules.
-However, it is not clear which vertices are frozen in $\Delta_{\mc{A}}^2$.
-The author think it is an interesting and doable problem to determine the non-transitive vertices.
-We will see that if the algebra is hereditary, then they are precisely the negative, positive and neutral presentations.
+By Theorem \ref{T:AR_C2A} and Corollary \ref{C:PI_C2A}, the frozen vertices in $\Delta_{\mc{A}}^2$ are precisely the negative, positive and neutral presentations. \end{remark}